kumardineshkumaraa/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Gather a labeled dataset containing both spam and non-spam emails, with labels typically as 0 (non-spam) and 1 (spam)
+Step-1:Gather a labeled dataset containing both spam and non-spam emails, with labels typically as 0 (non-spam) and 1 (spam)
-2. Clean the email text by removing punctuation, converting text to lowercase, and removing stop words to reduce noise.
+Step-2: Clean the email text by removing punctuation, converting text to lowercase, and removing stop words to reduce noise.
-3. Split the dataset into training and testing sets, typically using an 80-20 or 70-30 ratio.
+Step-3: Split the dataset into training and testing sets, typically using an 80-20 or 70-30 ratio.
-4. Train the SVM on the training data, allowing it to learn patterns associated with spam and non-spam emails.
+Step-4: Train the SVM on the training data, allowing it to learn patterns associated with spam and non-spam emails.

 ## Program:
 ```